MissVeronica/UM-Login-Status-Validation/README.md

 Account_status test for status = 'approved' added.

-All other status values except pre-defined UM values are rejected login.
+All other status values including pre-defined UM values are rejected login.

 A filter hook can be used for custom account_status validation.